Sontrs/QS-SIGNALIS/README.md

 Had help from some robo "friends" since i kinda hate QML- though it isnt entirely built with them.

 Theres also Colors schemes on General/ both .conf and .colors.
 Not related to the tools, but i think they compliment them well enough.

+Bar was basically replicated from reihera's "i3-signalis" rice. https://github.com/reihera/i3-signalis

+Uses the "Visitor TT1 BRK" font.

 ### Currently working:
 - App Launcher